rsksmart/devportal-1.0/rif/gateways/triggers/notifier/api.md

 	value: API_KEY
 Query params:
-	nodehash [Optional]: Hashed name of the owner of the chain address eventName [Optional]: "ChainAddrChanged" for all types of chain address or "AddrChanged" to RSK Chain addresses events Short description: From this endpoint you can bring the events emmited by the chain addresses set.
+	nodehash [Optional]: Hashed name of the owner of the chain address eventName [Optional]: "ChainAddrChanged" for all types of chain address or "AddrChanged" to Rootstock (RSK) Chain addresses events
+Short description: From this endpoint you can bring the events emmited by the chain addresses set.
 ```